ShrutiRDalvi/ShrutiRDalvi.github.io/_posts/2023-10-15-In-Loving-Memory-of-Papa-Azo-:-A-life-well-lived.md

 ![Desktop View](../../assets/img/post3/Image5.jpeg){: width="250" height="300" . w-50 .left }

 I’ll end this post by stating a line that bought tears to my eyes when I read it.
-In a letter addressed to my grandmother in 1968, Azo wrote “__Let us both so live that when inevitable end will come to us , those living still will feel that we should have lived longer.__” You were successful in that endeavour Azo.
+In a letter addressed to my grandmother in 1968, post their engagement, Azo wrote “__Let us both so live that when inevitable end will come to us , those living still will feel that we should have lived longer.__” You were successful in that endeavour Azo.
 Those of us left behind wish you could have stayed with us longer.
 The world lost a devoted husband, father, and grandfather, and, more importantly, even a kinder and better human being.
 If I can become even half the person you were, Azo, I will consider myself successful.
 Heres to a life well lived!
 Hari Om Tatsat!
 Om Shanti!